Deepacks/GoBus/README.md

 2. **Modbus Server**: A Modbus server that handles read and write requests for holding registers.

-3. **UDS IPC Client**: A UNIX Domain Socket client that reads requests and sends an ACK response.
+3. **UDS IPC Server**: A UNIX Domain Socket server that reads requests and sends an ACK response.

+4. **UDS IPC Server**: A UNIX Domain Socket client that sends a request.